Razifarhankhan/Excel-Project/README.md

-# First-Excel-Project
+# Excel Project: Analyzing Sales Data from an Online Store

-This is my first Excel project in which I have taken a sample dataset from an online store, created an annual report, sorted it, and generated various visualizations such as pivot tables, graphs, pie charts, sliders, etc.
+This represents my inaugural Excel project, wherein I have acquired a sample dataset from an online store.
+I meticulously processed, organized, and created an annual report from the dataset, employing a range of visual aids such as pivot tables, graphs, pie charts, and sliders.

-Sample questions:
+The ensuing inquiries serve as an integral part of the project:

-1)Compare the sales and orders using a single chart.
+1)Employing a unified chart, conduct a comparative analysis of sales and orders.
-2)Which month had the highest sales and orders?
+2)Identify the month that exhibited the highest sales and orders.
-3)Who made more purchases - men or women in 2022?
+3)Determine whether men or women made more purchases in 2022.
-4)What are the different order statuses in 2022?
+4)Vvarious order statuses observed in the same year.
-5)List the top 10 states contributing to the sales.
+5)Compile a comprehensive list of the top 10 states that significantly contribute to the overall sales.
-6)Explore the relationship between age and gender based on the number of occurrences.
+6)Undertake an exploration of the correlation between age and gender based on frequency of occurrences.
-7)Which channel is contributing to the maximum sales?
+7)Ascertain the channel that contributes the most to overall sales.
-8)What is the highest selling category?, etc.
+8)Determine the category that boasts the highest sales figures.

-I have solved the above questions and created an interactive dashboard in Excel
+I have successfully addressed the aforementioned queries and skillfully developed an interactive dashboard utilizing Microsoft Excel.